PYyu6/PYyu6.github.io/_posts/2020-10-19-i-design-a-music-visualization.markdown

 ***

 I have just accomplished stage 1.
-In the future, I hope different users can interact with others in the future.
+In the future, I hope different users can interact with others.
 Please stay tuned.
 If you have any thoughts, feel free to discuss with me.